 The hands-on project enabled preservice teachers to evaluate their ideas frequently.
 Evaluating solutions was the second most frequent design activity, which differed from Wendell’s (2014) study, where preservice teachers seldom evaluated their solutions.
 The preservice teachers in Wendell’s study designed a piece of furniture by creating three-dimensional models and sketches without building the furniture.
 In the present study, preservice teachers assembled their robots and programmed them to perform tangible movements.
 Solutions in such physical forms could be evaluated immediately because what they built and programmed could inform them as to whether the solutions worked.
 This finding related to the hands-on nature of robotics (Rogers & Portsmore, 2004; Taban et al., 2005; Telenko et al., 2016) suggests that robotics can be a promising platform to teach engineering.

 Judging the feasibility of a solution and modeling were preservice teachers’ least frequent practices.
 This finding aligns with other studies suggesting that novice designers tend to engage in feasibility analysis much less than experienced designers (Mentzer et al., 2015).
-However, in Wendell (2014), the most frequent design practice was judging the feasibility of a possible solution.
+However, Wendell (2014) found that the most frequent design practice was judging the feasibility of a possible solution.
 These differences can be attributed to the nature of the design tasks in the two studies.
 The preservice teachers in the present study not only designed robots but also assembled and programmed them, whereas preservice teachers created three-dimensional models and sketches of the furniture they designed without actually building the furniture in Wendell’s (2014) study.

 Specifically, Table 2 shows that immediately after an idea was generated, most of the time, the team agreed on the idea or implemented the idea to build, program, or decorate robots.
 The main goal of engineering design is to create something that works (King & English, 2016).
-Once they found out the solution worked by implementing it, the preservice teachers in the present study may have then continued to work on other aspects of the project.
-When they discovered the solution did not work, they generated more ideas.
+Once they found that the solution worked by implementing it, the preservice teachers in the present study may have then continued to work on other aspects of the project.
+When they discovered that the solution did not work, they generated more ideas.
 They implemented the ideas to build and program their robots rather than think about the underlying science and mathematics knowledge and use the knowledge to judge the feasibility of the ideas.

 Studies have shown that novice designers tend not to apply science and mathematics knowledge to engineering design.
 For example, in one study (Berland et al., 2013), high school students worked on engineering design projects for two semesters.
 They reported in interviews that they rarely used science concepts and principles or mathematics calculations when making design decisions.